dashpay/docs/introduction/features.rst

 ==========

-`Dash Evolution <https://www.dash.org/roadmap/>`_ is the code name for a decentralized currency platform built on Dash blockchain technology.
+`Dash Evolution <https://www.dash.org/roadmap/>`_ is the code name for a decentralized platform built on Dash blockchain technology.
 The goal is to provide simple access to the unique features and benefits of Dash to assist in the creation of decentralized technology.
 Dash introduces a tiered network design, which allows users to do various jobs for the network, along with decentralized API access and a decentralized file system.

 Dash Evolution will be released in stages.
 Dash Core releases 0.12.1 through to 0.12.3 lay the groundwork for the decentralized features